philschmid/efsync/README.md

-# 🚀 efsync
+# 🚀 efsync - Open-Source MLOps tool for running serverless machine learning

 [![Downloads](https://pepy.tech/badge/efsync)](https://pepy.tech/project/efsync) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1G4LTw7aW5CBlFHVeiR12r5_49Z_CcEIo?usp=sharing) ![pypi package deployment](https://github.com/philschmid/efsync/workflows/pypi%20package%20deployment/badge.svg) [![PyPI version fury.io](https://badge.fury.io/py/ansicolortags.svg)](https://pypi.python.org/pypi/efsync/)

-efsync is an CLI/SDK to automatically upload files and dependencies to AWS EFS.
+efsync is an CLI/SDK tool, which automatically syncs files and dependencies to AWS EFS.
 The CLI is easy to use, you only need access to an AWS Account, an AWS EFS-filesystem up and running.
 I wrote an article with an complete walkthrough. you can check this one out [here](https://www.philschmid.de/) or simply start with the [Quick Start](#quick-start).
+Efsync enables you to install dependencies with the AWS Lambda runtime directly into your EFS filesystem and use them in your AWS Lambda function.
+It enables you either combine this with syncing files from S3 or uploading them with SCP.
+You can also sync files from S3 and upload with SCP without installing Pip dependencies.

 i created several examples for every usecase.